timeonator/currency-api/Readme.md

 # Currency-Api
 At this point this is a quick minimal implementation implementation of an API to compute currency exchange rates.
 ## To Run
+### Run with docker compose
+From the root directory

+     docker compose up

 ### Run From a bash CLI

     # Open a bash terminal and clone the git repository